Probing confinement in a $\mathbb{Z}_2$ lattice gauge theory on a quantum computer

-\textbf{ Digital quantum simulators provide a table-top platform for addressing salient questions in particle and condensed-matter physics.
-A particularly rewarding target is given by lattice gauge theories (LGTs) \cite{Banyuls2020,Alexeev2021}.
-Their constituents, e.g., charged matter and the electric gauge field, are governed by local gauge constraints, which are highly challenging to engineer and which lead to intriguing yet not fully understood features such as confinement of particles \cite{Gattringer2010,Pasechnik2021}.
-Here, we simulate confinement dynamics in a $\mathbb{Z}_2$ LGT on a superconducting quantum chip.
-We synthesize the charge--gauge-field interaction using only 6 native two-qubit gates, enabling us to reach simulation times of up to 25 Trotter steps.
-We observe how tuning a term that couples only to the electric field confines the charges, a manifestation of the tight bond that the local gauge constraint generates between both.
-Moreover, we study a different mechanism, where a modification of the gauge constraint from a $\mathbb{Z}_2$ to a $\mathrm{U}(1)$ symmetry freezes the system dynamics.
-Our work showcases the dramatic restriction that the underlying gauge constraint imposes on the dynamics of an LGT, it illustrates how gauge constraints can be modified and protected, and it paves the way for studying other models governed by many-body interactions. }
+\textbf{ Gauge theories describe the fundamental forces in the standard model of particle physics and play an important role in condensed matter physics.
+The constituents of gauge theories, for example charged matter and electric gauge field, are governed by local gauge constraints, which lead to key phenomena such as confinement of particles that are not fully understood.
+In this context, quantum simulators may address questions that are challenging for classical methods.
+While engineering gauge constraints is highly demanding, recent advances in quantum computing are beginning to enable digital quantum simulations of gauge theories.
+Here, we simulate confinement dynamics in a $\mathbb{Z}_2$ lattice gauge theory on a superconducting quantum processor.
+Tuning a term that couples only to the electric field produces confinement of charges, a manifestation of the tight bond that the gauge constraint generates between both.
+Moreover, we show how a modification of the gauge constraint from $\mathbb{Z}_2$ towards $\mathrm{U}(1)$ symmetry freezes the system dynamics.
+Our work illustrates the restriction that the underlying gauge constraint imposes on the dynamics of a lattice gauge theory, it showcases how gauge constraints can be modified and protected, and it promotes the study of other models governed by multi-body interactions. }